(Photo courtesy of Northscaping.com)

 Triumph Elm has dark green foliage throughout the season.
 The glossy pointy leaves turn an outstanding gold in the fall.
 Neither the flowers nor the fruit are ornamentally significant.
 The furrowed gray bark is not particularly outstanding.

-Triumph Elm is a deciduous tree with a picturesque vase-shaped form.
+Triumph Elm is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.